What is a Pulse MIG? A how & why guide to Pulse MIG welding

 Wire feed system: With pulse, it is critical that wire feeding is 100% consistant and reliable.
 Reputable drive systems are often made by specialist manufacturers who then provide this componentry to welding machine manufacturers, so it pays to dig into the detail of where the drive system comes from and its track record.
 Robust build is important, but other less obvious aspects are also critical, such as whether the system is purely mechanical or does it electonically synchronise with other machine controls.

 Push-Pull Ready?
-Once you get the hang of pulse welding, you'll likely want to do more of it.
-A push-pull torch (typically 8m long) is a great way to extend the reach and portability of your machine, especially when welding aluminium where using conventional torches longer than 3m can be troublesome.
+For industrial and manufacturing applications, a push-pull torch (typically 8m long) is a great way to extend the reach and portability of your machine, especially when welding aluminium where using conventional torches longer than 3m can be troublesome.
 In the case of push-pull torches, both the torch 'pull' motor and the machine 'push' motor must be synchronised - which means that the torch and the machine need to be compatible with each other.
 With this in mind, you'll not only want a machine that is "push-pull ready", but you also want to make sure that; a) there's a push-pull torch available specifically to suit the machine you're looking at, and b) the torch is a tried & tested quality design from an experienced manufacturer to ensure you get reliability and value from your investment.

 Pulse MIG Options from Weldclass: